Skip to content

 Franchisee Obligations: Do I Need to Purchase from Approved Suppliers?

 Franchisors provide many franchisees with franchise agreements that require the franchisee to purchase goods or services from a particular supplier.
 This is not uncommon, and many franchisees fail to think twice about this requirement.
-After all, this is one of the known reasons why the franchise system works well: the franchisor can rely on the quality and consistency of the goods and services the franchisee is providing.
-However, the franchisee should be aware that it is not always lawful for the franchisor to require you to purchase only from approved suppliers.
-This article will explain why and will provide you with some common issues to address with the franchisor.
+The franchisor benefits from consistent quality because franchisees use approved suppliers, which supports the franchise system’s effectiveness.
+However, franchisees should know it is not always lawful for a franchisor to require purchases only from approved suppliers.
+This article explains why and provides common issues to address with the franchisor.

 Notification Requirements